Prospective candidates can contact the pathway leader or team members for further information.

-Gender and Sexuality research in the UCL, Bloomsbury and East London DTP is vibrant and diverse.
+Gender and Sexuality research in the UCL, Bloomsbury, East London and Greenwich DTP is vibrant and diverse.
 It is characterised by interdisciplinarity and the innovative use of mixed methods.
-Expertise within the DTP is provided in the areas of gender and: international development (Birkbeck, SOAS, UCL, UEL); psychosocial studies and sociology (Birkbeck, UCL, UEL); law (Birkbeck, SOAS); media and cultural studies (Birkbeck, SOAS, UCL, UEL); sexuality and history (Birkbeck, UCL, UEL); and education and childhood studies (UCL, UEL).
-Cross-cutting research themes include issues of gender in social movements, citizenship and participation; the life-course, care, love and home; space, place, nation and the environment; ‘race’/ethnicity, migration, diaspora and belonging; violence, state violence and war; learning and higher education; human rights, journalism and new media; embodiment; communities and collective life; empire and postcoloniality; religion.
+Expertise within the DTP is provided in the areas of gender and: migration and international development (Birkbeck, SOAS, UCL, UEL, UOG); feminist political ecology and economy (UoG); psychosocial studies and sociology (Birkbeck, UCL, UEL, UOG); law (Birkbeck, SOAS, UOG); media and cultural studies (Birkbeck, SOAS, UCL, UEL); sexuality and history (Birkbeck, UCL, UEL); education and childhood studies (UCL, UEL, UOG).
+Cross-cutting research themes include issues of gender in social movements, citizenship and participation; the life-course, care, paid and unpaid work, love and home; space, place, nation and the environment, green caring transition; women, gender and technology; women’s land rights; just futures; gender and sustainability, climate change; ‘race’/ethnicity, migration, diaspora and belonging; violence, state violence and war; learning and higher education; human rights, journalism and new media; embodiment; communities and collective life; empire and postcoloniality; religion.
 The consortium members have particular regional expertise in Africa, Asia/Pacific region, the Middle East and Latin America.

 Potential PhD students should apply first to the department of their choice using the normal application procedure.